footballer Goals & Skills Videos

 18 September 1974

 Sol Campbell is an English professional football manager and former player.
-Widely regarded as one of the best centre-backs of his generation, he spent 20 years playing in the Premier League and had an 11-year international career with the England national team.
+He spent 20 years playing in the Premier League and had an 11-year international career with the England national team.

 Born in East London to Jamaican parents, Campbell began his career with Tottenham Hotspur in December 1992.
 He spent nine years at Spurs, scoring 15 goals in 315 appearances, and was appointed club captain in 1997, leading the team to victory in the 1999 Football League Cup final against Leicester City.
 In 2001, he joined Tottenham's North London rivals Arsenal on a free transfer, and as a result has remained a deeply unpopular figure amongst Spurs supporters.
 In his five years and 195 appearances at Arsenal, he won two Premier League winners medals and three FA Cup winners medals, encompassing the 2001–02 league and FA Cup double, and being part of the team that became known as The Invincibles for their undefeated 2003–04 Premier League campaign.
 He scored Arsenal's only goal in their 2–1 defeat to Barcelona in the 2006 UEFA Champions League final.